What is H-CARDD?

 Through linking information across different government sectors it is now possible to study how over 66,000 adults with developmental disabilities use health care - the largest cohort of its kind in the world.
 Since creating this cohort, H-CARDD has explored the quality of primary care for those with developmental disabilities in Ontario, based on Canadian guidelines related to this population.
 With its partners and knowledge users H-CARDD has identified some critical gaps in health care services and some priority groups to study further.

-- Learning more about issues specific to four subgroups that are vulnerable to gaps in care: women, youth in transition, aging adults, and those with mental health problems; and
+- Learning more about issues specific to four subgroups that are vulnerable to gaps in care: women, youth in transition, aging adults , and those with mental health problems

 - Using our earlier findings to improve primary and emergency care for adults with developmental disabilities.

-Going forward, H-CARDD is evaluating a population-based intervention, which will increase the rate at which people with developmental disabilities get periodic health exams.
+Going forward, H-CARDD is evaluating a population - based intervention, which will increase the quality of periodic health exams for people with developmental disabilities.
 Through knowledge exchange, a top priority for H-CARDD, previously unavailable research information will be provided to H-CARDD's knowledge user partners.
 This information will address health care utilization patterns in various areas of health care for over 66,000 Ontarians with developmental disabilities compared to individuals without developmental disabilities.